Baked Penne Pasta

 After you get that sauce a-simmerin’, start multitasking.

-Start to boil your pasta.
+Start to boil your pasta in salted water.
 Follow the instructions on your box for cooking it al dente.

 Make the Creamy Filling